Flat Minima and Generalization: Insights from Stochastic Convex Optimization: Introduction

-\paragraph{Summary of contributions.} In more detail, we make the following technical contributions.
-(The bounds presented below describe the dependence on the number of iterations $T$, the number of training examples $n$, the step size $\eta$, the smoothness parameter $\beta$, the flatness radius of the loss minimizer $\rho$, and the perturbation size $\rad$.)
+In more detail, we make the following technical contributions.
+(The bounds presented below describe the dependence on the number of iterations $T$, number of training examples $n$, step size $\eta$, smoothness parameter $\beta$, flatness radius of the loss minimizer $\rho$, and perturbation size $\rad$.)